-sabrina bazile (they/sabrina) is a haitian-american community-based planner with a focus on housing policy. they hold a Master’s degree in City & Regional Planning from Pratt Institute. sabrina is an Economic Democracy Fellow with Brooklyn Communities Collaborative and is completing an Advanced Certificate in Workplace Democracy and Community Ownership from the CUNY School of Labor.
+sabrina bazile (they/sabrina) is a Haitian-American community-based planner, with a focus on housing policy, policy analyst, and independent researcher. they hold a Master’s degree in City & Regional Planning from Pratt Institute. sabrina is an Economic Democracy Fellow with Brooklyn Communities Collaborative and is completing an Advanced Certificate in Workplace Democracy and Community Ownership from the CUNY School of Labor.

-sabrina is an independent researcher and theorist of marxist political economy, philosophy and ontology, and approaches planning using a pedagogy of the oppressed and historical materialist methods of critical analysis. they reject mainstream and traditional neoliberal planning pedagogy and believe in full social, economic, political and relational change and a change to how we view our relationship to land, property/housing, one another, and how we live in order to address our climate, democracy, wealth inequality and political economic existential crises.
+sabrina approaches planning using a pedagogy, practice, and tradition of oppression, abolition, and decolonization, and dialectical and historical materialist methods of critical analysis for housing, economics, land use, and land management policies. they reject mainstream and traditional neoliberal planning pedagogy and believe in full social, economic, political, and relational change, a change to how we view our relationship to land, property/housing, one another, and how we live in order to address our climate, democracy, wealth inequality and political economic existential crises.

-sabrina created the digital library/resource guide for urban planners and radical urbanists working toward radical planning and unlearning mainstream state-based, settler colonial planning at planforliberation.space.
+sabrina created the digital library/resource guide for planners working toward revolutionary planning and unlearning mainstream neoliberal, state-based, settler colonial planning at planforliberation.space.